NORTHAMPTON'S MUSIC HALL OF FAME

 SIMON MERRY (Drums)

 He played with Gene Pitney.
-NH born, son of Maurice.
+NN born, son of Maurice.
 Played with local band Poison The Poteen.
 Involved in TV, theatre, corporate work and was Gene Pitney’s drummer for over 12 years.

 RUBY MURRAY (Vocalist)